-Due to the large amount of spectrally close resonances in bare resonators for EELS / CL, here we describe how fitting procedure was performed, along with the limitations from both measurements.
-All data sets were fitted using gaussians for each observed resonance and a power law for the background signal.
-Each gaussian were allowed to shift 2 nm for CL and 30 meV for EELS from the initial guess and standard deviations were free to be determined as long as it remained less than 15 nm wide in CL and 100 meV in EELS.
-Data modelization was entirely done in Hyperspy \cite{Hyperspy}.
-The quality factor was calculated as $Q=E/dE$, where $dE$ is the resonance at the FWHM, determined from the gaussian standard deviation using $dE = 2 \sqrt{2 \ln{2}} \sigma \approx 2.355 \sigma$.
-The Q-Factor presented in the main text was obtained for CL measurements due to its improved spectral resolution with respect to EELS and because only the last few points started to approach our instrument point spread function (PSF), determined as $\approx$ 0.7 nm.
-The PSF limits the maximum observable standard deviation and thus, if $Q^{CL}_{lim} \approx \lambda / d\lambda_{PSF} \approx 1239.8 / (E d \lambda_{PSF})$, the maximum observable quality factor will reduce inversely proportional to the photon energy.
-For EELS, on the other hand, the PSF can be roughly approximated by the FWHM of the zero-loss peak and thus, similarly, $Q^{EELS}_{lim} \approx E / d E_{PSF}$, which has a linear dependency with the photon energy.
-Figure \ref{fig:SUP_CL_FITTING}c shows the observed quality factors for both techniques, along with the estimate Q-Factor limit as a function of energy.
-The clear linear dependency of the Q-Factor as a function of energy for EELS suggests the measurements are, indeed, limited by the electron spectrometer resolution.
-The fact that the experimental curve is below the EELS limit curve is probably due to deviations to our model, since the zero-loss peak is not a perfect gaussian and the spectral distance between resonances ($\sim$ 80 meV) are comparable to the zero-loss FWHM.
-Finally, Table \ref{tab:SUP_CL} details the fitting results for the CL at 200 keV.
+Due to the large amount of spectrally close resonances in bare resonators for EELS / CL, here we describe how the fitting procedure was performed, along with the limitations from both types of measurements.
+All data sets were fitted using Gaussians for each observed resonance and a power law for the background signal.
+Each Gaussian was allowed to shift 2 nm for CL and 30 meV for EELS from the initial guess, and standard deviations were free to be determined as long as they remained less than 15 nm wide in CL and 100 meV in EELS.
+Data modeling was entirely carried out in Hyperspy \cite{Hyperspy}.
+The quality factor was calculated as $Q=E/\Delta E$, where $\Delta E$ is the resonance FWHM, determined from the Gaussian standard deviation as $\Delta E = 2 \sqrt{2 \ln{2}} \sigma \approx 2.355 \sigma$.
+The Q-factor presented in the main text was obtained for CL measurements due to its improved spectral resolution with respect to EELS and because only the last few points started to approach our instrument point spread function (PSF), determined as $\approx$ 0.7 nm.
+The PSF limits the maximum observable standard deviation, and thus, if $Q^{CL}_{lim} \approx \lambda / \Delta \lambda_{PSF} \approx 1239.8 / (E \Delta \lambda_{PSF})$, the maximum observable quality factor is inversely proportional to the photon energy.
+For EELS, in contrast, the PSF can be roughly approximated by the FWHM of the zero-loss peak, and likewise, $Q^{EELS}_{lim} \approx E / \Delta E_{PSF}$, which has a linear dependence on the photon energy.
+Figure \ref{fig:SUP_CL_FITTING}c shows the observed quality factors for both techniques, along with the estimate Q-factor limit as a function of energy.
+The clear linear dependence of the Q-factor as a function of energy for EELS suggests that the measurements are indeed limited by the electron spectrometer resolution.
+The fact that the experimental curve is below the EELS limit curve is probably due to deviations of the actual system from the model assumptions, since the zero-loss peak is not a perfect Gaussian and the spectral distance between resonances ($\sim$ 80 meV) is comparable to the zero-loss FWHM.
+Finally, Table \ref{tab:SUP_CL} details the fitting results for CL at 200 keV.